 |Restricted View||NZD $50|

-You can see more information on ticket types at the World of WearableArt Awards Show site official booking site.
+You can see more information on ticket types on our World of WearableArt Awards Show Travel & Ticket Info page.

 8. Are there any VIP packages to WOW?

 VIP packages are available on a limited number of nights: 24 September (the opening night), 25 September (the awards night), 1 Oct, 2 Oct and 9 Oct.
 Availability may change over time so please check the WOW ticket website for the latest.

 A World of WearableArt Awards VIP table booking includes complementary champagne on arrival, a three course pre-show gourmet meal, a selection of wines and beverages, stage side seating for the awards show and a souvenir programme.